 (2) The rates of gratuities to be credited under subregulation (1) shall be varied each year according to the variation in the previous year of the Consumer Price Index (all groups) Perth as issued by the Australian Bureau of Statistics under the authority of the Census and Statistics Act 1905 of the Commonwealth and the date from which any such variation shall be credited shall be determined by the chief executive officer.

-[Regulation 45 inserted in Gazette 11 May 1990 p.
+[Regulation 45 inserted: Gazette 11 May 1990 p.
 2266-7.]

 45A.
 Chief executive officer to determine level of labour